Eros group says it is taking action to resolve loan payment delays

 “I don’t understand what shorts are trying to achieve here.
 It is just trying to create a smoke-screen.
 There is nothing in the report that we should be worried about,” Lulla said.

-Eros on Monday announced here its board had approved an up to $20 million buyback of shares of its New York-listed entity, as it sees its stock as "seriously undervalued".
+Eros on Monday announced its board had approved an up to $20 million buyback of shares of its New York-listed entity, as it sees its stock as “seriously undervalued”.

 The move failed to calm Indian investors though, and shares in the local subsidiary fell a further 10 percent in trading on Monday.